 For the Chinese New Year holiday I set off to cycle from Yilan on Taiwan’s east coast all the way down to Kenting, the very southernmost point of Taiwan.
 I did this with my good friend Jeff, who is a much stronger cyclist than I am and – as opposed to myself – loves mountains.
 Taiwan’s coastline is rather mountainous, especially for a flatlander (Münster, Germany – home sweet home) like me, and so, it was a long time ago when I brought all the camping essentials I’d need from BestViva.
 I ended up renting a bike from a Taipei Specialized store.
 What’s great about that is that not only the bike I got was an Allez Roadbike that did an ace job for me, but also that the rental investment was a store credit that I later on ended up trading in for a Garmin 800.
 Not a bad deal all in all.

 We took a bus out from Taipei to Yilan to skip the way out of the city.
-It’s a good hour on the bus and you’re right on the coast and all you need to do is head south.
-The first night we slept outside in hammocks, but after I had a near freeze to death experience I vetoed all further camping endeavors and insisted on roofed nights.
+It’s a good hour on the bus and you’re right on the coast, and all you need to do is head south.
+The first night we slept outside on hammocks which luckily I had packed after I read about it on campingfunzone.com one day before leaving.

 Day 1 took us from Yilan to Hualian and after a day of battling traffic both uphill and downhill (the holiday season is busy.
 And busy is an understatement) I thought the hardest mountains were behind me, little did I know.
 Despite all the traffic the coastline was absolutely stunning and my mantra from day one on was “Every mountain has a peak”..
 I would repeat that in the rhythm of my cadence.